valencik/mastersAPSC/documents/thesis/thesis.md

 The data can also be partitioned or sliced in time, supporting questions such as "what percentage of 1989 entries are journal articles?"
 As we can see from Table @tbl:types1989 $72.06\%$ of the NSR entries in 1989 are journal articles.
 This percentage is different than that of the whole work (as shown in Table @tbl:typesAll), but not by a significant amount.
-It does highlight a particular point of interest, i.e. that the data is not uniform.
+It does highlight a particular point of interest, i.e. that the data are not uniform.

 Type       Amount   Percentage
 ----       ------   ----------